owncast/owncast.github.io/content/docs/integrations.md

 Owncast has the ability for you to build things on top of it.
 Here's some examples of things you can build:

 1. A chat bot that replies to keywords or commands.
-1. An OBS overlay so when an event happens (either in the chat or externally, anywhere online) an image or message shows up on the stream.
+1. An OBS overlay so when an event happens in the chat an image or message shows up on the stream.
 1. An integration into some kind of 3rd party service, such as when the song you're listening to on Spotify changes you put the song name in the chat.
 1. Send out a message to your social networks each time you go live.